rishig2003/Simple-Hangman/README.md

 # Simple-Hangman
-a simple hangman without an UI/UX
+a simple hangman without any UI/UX